3DOM-FBK/deep-image-matching/README.md

 - [x] SOTA deep-learning and hand-crafted features
 - [x] Full compatibility with COLMAP
 - [x] Support for image rotations
-- [x] Compatibility with Agisoft Metashape
+- [x] Compatibility with Agisoft Metashape (only on Linux and MacOS by using pycolmap)
 - [x] Support image retrieval with deep-learning local features

 Supported extractors: